leonidas/transparency/README.md

 </div>
 ```

-## The name?
+## Philosophy

+Transparency is heavily influenced by [PURE](http://beebole.com/pure/) but is even more opinionated about how templates and data bind together.
+Templating with Transparency is unobustrive, dead simple and just stays out of the way.

+Transparency relies on convention over configuration and requires you to have 1:1 match between CSS classes and JSON objects.
+The idea is to minimize the cognitive noise you have to deal with.
+Just call `$('.my-template').render(data)` and enjoy your life.

-Transparency refers to overhead projectors.
+The name Transparency refers to overhead projectors.
 Yeah, those projectors and hand-made transparencies of the 80's!
 Can you feel the vintage? :)